WordPress Image Alt Text

 Search engines are pretty good when it comes to figuring out what your content is about and when it’s relevant for the reader.
 To achieve this, they rely on indicators such as keywords, subheadings, and alt text.

 For every image you add to your website, you should also include descriptive alt text alongside it.
 This will show up in case your image isn’t able to load for whatever reason, and it tells both users and search engines about what it represents.

 In this article, we’ll talk a bit more about what alt text is, how it impacts Search Engine Optimization (SEO), and how to add it to your images.
 Let’s get to it!

 What Is Image Alt Text?

-- Accessibility: With descriptive alt-text, visually impaired visitors will still know what each image represents.
+- Accessibility: With descriptive alt-text, visually impaired visitors will still know what each image represents using a screen reader.

 - SEO: Alt tags give search engines an idea of what your images represent, so they can better categorize your content.

 Overall, there’s no reason why you shouldn’t include alt text in your pages.
 The more descriptive the text is, the greater the benefits since it provides more information to both users and search engines.